 - Online search tools

 DoNotPay allows you to skip the entire research process and find all the necessary info in one place.
-When you sign up for our service and answer a few questions, you will receive a list of all scholarships for teens for which you meet the criteria.
+When you and answer a few questions, you will receive a list of all scholarships for teens for which you meet the criteria.